wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Landscape-scale effects of fire severity on mixed-conifer and red fir forest structure in Yosemite National Park
 Year: 2013

+Main content:
+We estimated and stratified burned area by fire severity using the Landsat-derived Relativized differenced Normalized Burn Ratio (RdNBR).
+Airborne LiDAR data, acquired in July 2010, measured the vertical and horizontal structure of canopy material and landscape patterning of canopy patches and gaps.

 ## Forest Fire Monitoring in Nagarjunasagar-Srisailam Tiger Reserve, Andhra Pradesh, India Using Geospatial Techniques
 Year: 2013

+Main content:
+In order to prepare the forest burnt area map and analyse fire prone areas in Nagarjunasagar-Srisailam Tiger Reserve (NSTR), Andhra Pradesh, India using multi-temporal satellite data, Unsupervised classification and visual image interpretation techniques were used.

 ## Synergy of VSWIR (0.4–2.5 μm) and MTIR (3.5–12.5 μm) data for post-fire assessments
 Year: 2012